 We are grateful to Roxane Gay, author of Not that Bad, How to be Heard, Difficult Women, Hunger, Bad Feminist, An Untamed State and Ayiti for fully funding these opportunities.

-Fellowship three covers the full retreat attendance rate for a woman of color with financial need writing prose.
+Fellowship three covers the full retreat attendance rate for a fellow of color with financial need writing prose.
 This fellowship includes a $500 travel reimbursement.
 For the purposes of this application, financial need is defined as earning $40,000 or less for the previous tax year.
 Need will be demonstrated at the finalist round.

-Fellowship four covers the full retreat attendance rate for a woman of color with financial need writing poetry.
+Fellowship four covers the full retreat attendance rate for a fellow of color writing poetry.
 This fellowship includes a $500 travel reimbursement.
-For the purposes of this application, financial need is defined as earning $40,000 or less for the previous tax year.
-Need will be demonstrated at the finalist round.

 The Yi Dae Up Fellowships

 We are grateful to novelist Alexander Chee, author of Edinburgh and Queen of the Night, for fully funding these opportunities.
 Alexander has named this scholarship in memory of his late grandmother, Yi Dae Up, who began practicing the art of Chinese calligraphy in middle age after raising seven children, deferring her practice for marriage and family, and then going on to win national prizes for her art."

 These fellowships covers the full retreat attendance rate and include a $500 travel stipend.